timdean27/Sneakers-App-2/README.md

 ### Future Additions
-- Would like to scrap external websites to get current market price of sneakers
+- Would like to scrape external websites to get current market price of sneakers
 - Add additonal information to accounting page
 - Complete Styling
 - Multi Image display